JaihsonK/DGL/documentation/TUTORIAL.md

 }
 ```

+## Entities

+Entities are groups of sprites that collectively make a single object on the screen.
+The move in unison, and a collision to one sprite in an entity will result in a collision flag for the entire entity being set.

+This functionality is useful if you wish to create a complex object made of multiple shapes, such as a person.
+Collision to your person's leg would logically result in collision with the entire entity being set.
+Also, it would make sense for the person's entire body to move in unison.

 ## Going forward

-The overused expression is still true: The best way to learn to code is by reading code and doing it yourself.
+The best way to learn to code is by reading code and doing it yourself.

 The dgl.h header file has detailed comments the explain what each function does.

 Check out the sample programs too to learn more!

-Feel free to [contact us](../README.md#contact) if you'd like more info!
+Please feel free to [contact us](../README.md#contact) if you'd like more info!